mne-tools/mne-python/README.rst

     $ pip install --upgrade mne

-The current MNE-Python release requires Python 3.9 or higher.
-MNE-Python 0.17 was the last release to support Python 2.7.

 For more complete instructions, including our standalone installers and more advanced installation methods, please refer to the `installation guide`_.